d13co/d13.co/content/posts/disclosure-tales-02-downward-facing-dao/index.md

 Creating a new proposal also has a restriction: "Cannot create a new proposal before the previous proposal is executed"

-The bug that bit me was in this point [above](#the-plan-more-concretely): "Executing the vote outcome, if it is desirable".
-The change-manager vote was not registered as desirable, so it was not executed (voting it up was done manually.)
+The bug that bit me was in this point [above](#the-plan-more-concretely): `Executing the vote outcome, if it is desirable`.
+The change-manager vote was not registered as desirable, so it was not executed automatically (voting it up was done manually.)

 While there is normally a workaround for clearing proposals, it could not be used in this case.
-First, the previous manager address I Was trying to replace was lost in the MyAlgo hack.
-But even if it were available, the "manager" address can clear a vote - _unless_ it is a "change manager" vote... which is the vote type I had just passed to make myself manager of the DAO.
+The "manager" address can clear a vote - _unless_ it is a "change manager" vote... which is the vote type I had just passed to make myself manager of the DAO.
+The previous manager address was also lost in the MyAlgo hack, but it wouldn't have been able to clear the vote even if it was still available.

+So that sucked.

 ## Returning the assets

-The entire point of this operation was to rescue the assets before someone can steal them, and return them to their "rightful owners" - however we may define that.
+The entire point of this operation was to rescue the assets before someone can steal them, and return them to their "rightful owners".

-### FAME, FRY, COOP, TREATS
+### Governance Tokens: FAME, FRY, TREATS, COOP

 The FAME tokens have been returned already.
-By virtue of being active very recently, we can assume that the ownership of the addresses that staked FAME in their DAO in the past few months have not been compromised.
+By virtue of being active very recently, we can assume that the addresses that staked FAME in their DAO in the past few months have not been compromised.

 The FRY, TREATS and COOP tokens that were recovered will be returned to the addresses that staked them after a soft verification that the ownership has not changed.

 ### Coffeebean NFTs

 For NFTs, which were not tied to voting power/stake, the current plan is to return them to the _owners_ that deposited them.

-Beside the logistic issue of tracking everything down (the previous iteration of the Coffeebean treasury was a multisig, but that should not add too much complexity) the other big issue is that some of the deposit addresses are reported to have been lost in the MyAlgo hack, which means we will have to resort to social recovery.
+Besides the logistic issue of tracking everything down (the previous iteration of the Coffeebean treasury was a multisig, but that should not add too much complexity) the other big issue is that some of the deposit addresses are reported to have been lost in the MyAlgo hack, which means we will likely have to resort to social recovery in some cases.

 ### BEANGOV Tokens

 BEANGOV, the Coffeebean DAO governance token, had some liquidity in tinyman - approx $840 in TVL.

-The BEANGOV extracted from the contract was sold for $ALGO.
-The intent here was to remove the first mover advantage of BEAN holders who got wind of this situation first.
+The BEANGOV extracted from the contract was sold for $ALGO shortly before this article went live.
+The intent was to remove the first mover advantage of BEAN holders who got wind of this situation first.

 ### ALGO & Fungibles